Zombicide Mission Report: 2E M1 – City Blocks

 I loved how quickly we were able to get the game set up—much more streamlined than some of CMON’s other titles.
 The Zombicide tiles are easy to arrange, and there are only a few decks of cards to manage.
 For our first session, we selected our Survivors from the 2nd Edition core box.
 Having played other CMON games is both helpful and a hindrance: the rules are similar enough to feel familiar, but that also makes it easy to confuse which rule belongs to which game.

 Overall, we had a lot of fun, although I’m not a huge fan of the auto-loss condition when a single player dies.
 It doesn’t account for reckless players or noble sacrifice, and it doesn’t feel very thematic—most zombie films or shows don’t end the moment one character dies.
-Tom is not a fan of losing, so we’ll be back at it soon enough to survive our first mission!
+Tom’s not a fan of losing, though, so we’ll be back at it soon enough to survive our first mission!

-💥2nd Attempt
+2nd Attempt

 06/13/25